kotest/kotest-extensions-arrow/README.md

 }
 ```

 Note:
-Please add `io.arrow-kt:arrow-core:arrow-version` or `io.arrow-kt:arrow-optics:arrow-version`, if they're missing in your classpath.
+Please add `io.arrow-kt:arrow-core:arrow-version`, `io.arrow-kt:arrow-fx-coroutines:arrow-version` or `io.arrow-kt:arrow-optics:arrow-version`, if they're missing in your classpath.
 Otherwise, it will lead to unresolved Reference errors.
 In the form of: "Cannot access class `arrow.core.Either` Check your module classpath for missing or conflicting dependencies."
 The project is not shipping the arrow jars because this leads to dependency conflicts and further adjusting the dependency graph.

 ## Changelog

+### 1.3.0

+- Update to kotest 5.4.2
+- Update kotlin to 1.6.21
+- Add assertion module for arrow-fx-coroutines with combinators related to `Resource` and `ExitCase`
+- Add `Either.rethrow`

 ### 1.2.5